Bryan J Mason

 As well as cracking a few jokes, we discussed the importance of place, which is fundamental to my Harry and The Squad novels set in Northern Ireland.

-And I am looking forward to returning to Northern Ireland in 2025 for a working holiday.
+And I am looking forward to returning to Northern Ireland in 2025 for a working holiday, while I finish the third in the Harry and The Squad series, Never A Happy Ending.
+I can’t say much except that it doesn’t end well for someone!

 Finally, I am pleased to announce that I have signed a Film/TV option with a screenplay writer for An Old Tin Can. this is exciting news and I will share news of progress.